 The canal engineers, men who helped change the world

 The civil engineering that went on during the fifty years of the canal boom was on a scale unprecedented in Britain.
+But in the middle of the eighteenth century when the canal boom began there was really no such thing as a civil engineer.
 Where did the engineering expertise and craft skills come from to plan the routes and execute the building works?

 The First Civil Engineers